Functional Programming (FP) is programming with functions. Mathematical functions.

 Well, the problem is that:

 - The venerable C language has had the ability to pass function pointers around since forever, I know of no mainstream language that doesn’t allow you to pass function references, which makes functions “first class”;

 - You don’t actually need anonymous functions for doing functional programming, if you have an equivalent — for example Java had “anonymous classes” before Java 8, with the newer lambda expressions actually creating anonymous classes; take a look at this Functional Java library, which was built before Java 8;

 - It’s 2017 and most languages in use have usable lambda expressions, except for Python which has inherent limitations due to it being statement oriented and the developers refusing to introduce multi-line anonymous functions, which has led to a dozen or so non-orthogonal features to replace the need for it, under the mantra “only one way of doing things”, which by now is surely some kind of joke.

 If you reduce your “functional programming” qualifier to usage of first class (impure) functions and lambda expressions, I think the top 15 languages and their use on GitHub qualifies.

 Anti-intellectualism Phenomenon #

-For all the learning that we are doing, we software developers are a really conservative bunch, unwilling to accept new concepts easily and in this context “new” is relative to what we’ve learned either in university or at our first job.
-The vigour with which we defend what we already know is proportional with the time we’ve invested in our knowledge and whatever it is that we are currently doing.
+For all the learning that we are doing, software developers are a really conservative bunch, unwilling to accept new concepts easily and in this context “new” is relative to what we’ve learned either in university or at our first job.
+The vigor with which we defend what we already know is proportional with the time we’ve invested in our knowledge and whatever it is that we are currently doing.